tidev/ti.imageview/README.md

 ## Using your own xhr library

 You can set that up by using the `setHttpHandler` property exposed in the module.
 This method will be called with a url and a callback method.
 In case of `ti.xhr` you can set it up as shown in the snippet below.
 The callback function expects an [ImageView.image](https://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.ImageView-property-image) supported property back.

+When using your own xhr library, keep in mind the requestHeaders you might've provided as described above, will not be used.
+You're responsible of setting this up yourself in your own xhr library.

 ### ti.xhr example